List of Places of Scenic Beauty of Japan (Tokushima)

 This list is of the Places of Scenic Beauty of Japan located within the Prefecture of Tokushima.

 National Places of Scenic Beauty

-As of 1 January 2021, four Places have been designated at a national level.
+As of 1 February 2024, four Places have been designated at a national level.

 Prefectural Places of Scenic Beauty

-As of 1 January 2021, five Places have been designated at a prefectural level.
+As of 1 January 2023, five Places have been designated at a prefectural level.

 Municipal Places of Scenic Beauty

-As of 1 May 2020, fifteen Places have been designated at a municipal level.
+As of 1 May 2023, fifteen Places have been designated at a municipal level.

+Registered Places of Scenic Beauty

+As of 1 February 2024, one Monument has been registered (as opposed to designated) as a Place of Scenic Beauty at a national level.